speedb-io/speedb/CONTRIBUTING.md

   python -u tools/db_crashtest.py --cf_consistency whitebox
 ```

-## Performance Improvement Changes
+### Performance Improvement Changes
 For changes that might impact performance, we suggest normal benchmarks are run to make sure there is no regression.
 Depending the actual performance, you may choose to run against a database backed by disks, or memory-backed file systems.
-Explain in the pull request summary why the performance environment is chosen, if it is not obvious.
-If the change is to improve performance, bring at least one benchmark test case that favors the improvement and show the improvements.
+Explain in the pull request summary why the specific performance environment was chosen.
+If the change is to improve performance, bring at least one benchmark test case that favors the improvement and share the results.